pkocheril/BonFIRE-Processing-Code/README.md

 # BonFIRE Processing Code
 Code for processing BonFIRE data.
 Continuously a work-in-progress.
 No guarantees of accuracy, completeness, or functionality.

-Written in MATLAB (R2024b or earlier recommended).
+Written in MATLAB (R2024b or earlier recommended for figure scaling).

 ## Highlights and main functions